Chapter 28

 Adopting Haptic Touch

-As your first app, the FoodPin app is pretty good.
-That said, if you want to make it even better and adopt some modern technologies provided by the iOS devices, I have two more chapters for you.
+As your first app, the FoodPin app is already quite impressive.
+However, if you wish to enhance it further and incorporate some of the modern technologies offered by iOS devices, I have two additional chapters prepared for you.

-Since the release of the iPhone 6s and 6s Plus, Apple introduced us an entirely new way to interact with our phones known as 3D Touch.
-It literally adds a new dimension to the user interface and offers a new kind of user experience.
-Not only can it sense your touch, iPhone can now sense how much pressure you apply to the display.
+Ever since the launch of the iPhone 6s and 6s Plus, Apple introduced us to an entirely innovative method of interacting with our phones known as 3D Touch.
+This feature adds a new dimension to the user interface and provides a unique user experience.
+With 3D Touch, the iPhone can not only detect your touch but also sense the amount of pressure you apply to the display.

 In this chapter, I will go through with you how to implement quick actions in SwiftUI projects and create your custom URL type for handling these quick actions: